grafana/faro-web-sdk/demo/README.md

 ## User Journey

 The next section will present the steps that a user usually does when navigating through the app and what useful data is collected from those actions.
-In some cases the mechanism behind is also explained.
-To check how to visualize the data, you can refer the one of the docs from the **Presentation** chapter.
+In some cases the mechanism behind it is also explained.
+To find out how to visualize the data, you can refer the one of the docs from the **Presentation** chapter.

 All the actions will be performed assuming that the demo is freshly ran and the database is empty.